isa-nurbek/computer-science/1. Data Structures/Linked Lists/02-Singly Linked List/Article - Swapping Elements in a Linked List/README.md

+# Article - Swapping Elements in a Linked List

 Swapping elements in a linked list involves updating the links between nodes rather than swapping the data directly (though you can swap data if that's simpler).
 Here's how it works in detail, along with examples in Python:

 ---